Many of the property investors I speak with are often confused about the differences between Line of Credit facilities and Offset Accounts.

 Depending upon the lender and whether or not the line of credit is included under a professional package, establishment and ongoing administrative fees can sometimes be higher than for term loans.

-An Offset Account is a stand-alone transaction account that is specially linked to the loan.
+An Offset Account is a stand-alone transaction account that is especially linked to the loan.

 It can be a very effective tool in reducing loan interest and keeping funds separate for tax purposes.